Anti-Trump demonstrators crowd streets, parks and plazas across the US. Organizers say millions came

-PHILADELPHIA (AP) — Demonstrators crowded into streets, parks and plazas across the U.S. on Saturday to protest President Donald Trump, marching through downtowns and blaring anti-authoritarian chants mixed with support for protecting democracy and immigrant rights.
+PHILADELPHIA (AP) — Masses of demonstrators packed into streets, parks and plazas across the U.S. on Saturday to protest President Donald Trump, marching through downtowns and small towns, blaring anti-authoritarian chants mixed with support for protecting democracy and immigrant rights.

+Confrontations were isolated.
+But police in Los Angeles, where protests over federal immigration enforcement raids erupted a week earlier and sparked demonstrations across the country, used tear gas and crowd-control munitions to clear out protesters after the formal event ended.

-Huge, boisterous crowds marched in New York, Denver, Chicago, Houston and Los Angeles, some behind “no kings” banners.
+Huge, boisterous crowds marched, danced, drummed, and chanted shoulder-to-shoulder in New York, Denver, Chicago, Austin and Los Angeles, some behind “no kings” banners.
 Atlanta’s 5,000-capacity event quickly reached its limit, with thousands more gathered outside barriers to hear speakers in front of the state Capitol.

-Light rain fell as marchers gathered for the flagship rally in Philadelphia.
-They shouted “Whose streets?
-Our streets!” as they marched to the Philadelphia Museum of Art, where they listened to speakers on the steps made famous in the movie “Rocky.”

-“So what do you say, Philly?”
-Democratic U.S. Rep. Jamie Raskin of Maryland shouted to the crowd.
-“Are you ready to fight back?
-Do you want a gangster state or do you want free speech in America?”

 Trump was in Washington for a military parade marking the Army's 250th anniversary that coincides with the president's birthday.
 About 200 protesters assembled in northwest Washington's Logan Circle and chanted "Trump must go now" before erupting in cheers.
 A larger-than-life puppet of Trump — a caricature of the president wearing a crown and sitting on a golden toilet — was wheeled through the crowd.